dave2k77/lrdbenchmark/docs/tutorials/tutorial_01_synthetic_data.rst

 =================================

-This notebook demonstrates the comprehensive data generation capabilities of the LRDBenchmark library, covering all available stochastic models for long-range dependence (LRD) analysis.
+This notebook demonstrates the comprehensive data generation capabilities of the lrdbenchmark library, covering all available stochastic models for long-range dependence (LRD) analysis.

 Overview